Three pink tennis balls on a blue court

 ITF Rule 29a: “Between points, a maximum of twenty-five (25) seconds is allowed.”

-How much time do you get in between games?
+How much time do you get in between games in a tennis match?

-They get ninety seconds when players change ends (except for the first game of each set where there is no break).
+Players get 90 seconds when they change ends in a tennis match.
+Except for the first game of each set where they do not get a break.

 Source: